#1: Respond appropriately and positively

 In all these, don’t forget to work with a doctor.
 See a doctor especially if the bedwetting child: is more than 7 years of age; suddenly starts bedwetting again after achieving control and had months of dry nights; urinates frequently; experiences pain when urinating; wets underwear even during the day while awake; drinks water excessively and eats more than usual; snores at night; or has swollen feet.
 Some doctors have recorded successes with antidepressants and other prescription-only drugs.
 Some bedwetting only stop after specialised surgeries.

 Are you a teenager or adult still bedwetting?
 Or do you know someone who does?
 Break the silence.
 You need support.
-Call me [234-7036635348].
-We will customise all the available solutions to your particular situation.
-And it’s absolutely free of charge.
+Contact me.